 Booking photo for Gabriel Hanrion (Courtesy: Cache County Jail)

-LOGAN — A 25-year-old Smithfield man suspected of raping a teenage girl last year has waived his right to a preliminary hearing and pleaded not guilty.
+LOGAN — A 25-year-old Smithfield man has pleaded guilty to groping a teenage girl last year.
 Gabriel J. Hanrion was arrested in May 2020 after a warrant was issued for his arrest.

 Hanrion participated in a virtual hearing in 1st District Court Monday afternoon, appearing by web conference with his attorney.
-He was previously charged with unlawful sexual conduct with a minor, a third-degree felony.
+He accepted a plea deal, pleading guilty to an amended count of sexual battery, a class A misdemeanor.

-According to Smithfield City police officers, the alleged victim, a 17-year-old girl, reported being raped by Hanrion.
+Hanrion was originally charged with unlawful sexual activity with a minor after the victim, a 17-year-old girl, reported being raped by Hanrion.
 The two were reportedly co-workers at a local restaurant.

-The girl claimed that early on the morning of March 2, she began texting Hanrion because she couldn’t sleep.
+The girl explained that early on the morning of March 2, 2020 she began texting Hanrion because she couldn’t sleep.
 She mentioned that the two had been in a friendship for several months.
-As their conversation continued, the suspect asked her to come over to his home because he wanted someone to cuddle with and she agreed.
+As their conversation continued, the defendant asked her to come over to his home because he wanted someone to cuddle with and she agreed.

 The girl told officers that the two began watching a movie when the suspect began kissing her.
 She went onto say that before she could even comprehend what was occurring, Hanrion was raping her.

 Hanrion remains out of jail after posting $5,000 bail.
-He could face up to five years in prison.
+He could face up to one year in jail.